Ruse Airport

-Ruse Airport (IATA: ROU, ICAO: LBRS) (Летище Русе), also known as Shtraklevo (Щръклево) after the village located to the north, is a former military and passenger airport located about 20 km south of the city of Ruse, Bulgaria.
-It is currently open, but with an active license for small passenger and cargo flights (license issued on 21.12.2016).
+Ruse Airport (IATA: ROU, ICAO: LBRS) (Летище Русе), also known as Shtraklevo (Щръклево) after the village located to the north, is a general aviation airport located about 20 km south of the city of Ruse, Bulgaria.
+Ruse Airport is the only Bulgarian airport licensed for general purpose aviation but not licensed for international or domestic passenger services.
+Currently, the airport is used by private jets and hosts three hail-prevention airplanes used for anti-hail protection of Bulgaria and Southern Romania.

 History

 The airport was established in 1967 as a training site for pilots from the Bulgarian Air Force.
 The airport was named 11th Air Base "Shtraklevo" and equipped with Aero L-29 Delfin coming from Dolna Mitropoliya Airport.
 It was used by Balkan Bulgarian Airlines for its domestic flights to Sofia Airport, but with the end of the communist era in Bulgaria, domestic flights weren't profitable, due to lack of government funding.
 It served as a training base until 1998, when it ceased military operations and was finally abandoned in 1999.